-FINAL EVALUATION Compile the results for Sections I and II to make a final decision for the material under review.
+Compile the results for Sections I and II to make a final decision for the material under review.

 Section Criteria Y/N Final Justification/Comments 1.
-Alignment of Test Items Yes Not all items are aligned with PARCC'S evidence tables and footnotes of the CCSSM although these items are fewer than 10% of the total items.
+Alignment of Test Items Yes The majority of the test items exhibit alignment to the full intent of the CCSSM for grade 6.
 I: Non-Negotiables 2.
-Focus on Major Work Yes Overall 82% of the items discuss the major work of the grade.
-3. Focus in K-8 Yes Each item on the assessment addresses topics found in the standards for grade 4.
+Focus on Major Work Yes Overall 74% of the items discuss the major work of the grade.
+3. Focus in K-8 Yes Each item on the assessment addresses topics found in the standards for grade 6.
 II.
 Balance 4.
 Rigor and Balance No Fluency is lacking, and there are no items that indicate alignment to Subclaim C or Subclaim D. 5.
 Practice-Content Connections No The Standards for Mathematical Practice are not linked to any items, and there is no mention of them anywhere in the benchmark assessments.
 6. Assessing Supporting Content Yes The evidence table shows the focus and coherence of each item listed on the assessment by placing the standard above each item to prove the alignment of the standard and the major work.
 7. Addressing Every Standard for Mathematical Practice No The Standards for Mathematical Practice are not addressed in the benchmark assessments.
 II: Additional Indicators of Quality 8.
-Expressing Mathematical Reasoning Yes The assessment for grade 3 allows for expressing and/or communicating mathematical reasoning through short answer and constructive response questions.
+Expressing Mathematical Reasoning Yes The assessment for grade 6 allows for expressing and/or communicating mathematical reasoning through short answer and constructive response questions.
 9. Constructing Forms Without Cueing Solution Processes Yes The assessment does not give the students a cue to use for any of the solutions.
 10. Calling for Variety in Student Work Yes Some of the items on the assessments allow for the students to use mathematical models, explanations and diagrams.
 11. Quality Materials Yes Based upon our professional knowledge the assessment items, answer keys, and documentation are free from mathematical errors.
-FINAL DECISION FOR THIS MATERIA AL: Tier III, Not representing quality .